clicon/clixon-docs/snmp.rst

 Net-SNMP
 --------
+Note: The lowest known version of Net-SNMP known to be working with Clixon is 5.9.

 To set up the communication between Clixon SNMP and Net-SNMP snmpd we must instruct snmpd to use a Unix socket or TCP socket for the communication.
 Net-SNMP uses the AgentX protocol (described in